s

-If we don’t have the labeled version you are seeking, we offer easy-to-use LYNX Rapid Conjugation Kits® for many popular dyes and tandem conjugates and Readilink Antibody Conjugation Kits for flow cytometry optimized fluorophores.
+If the labeled version you need is not available, you can use our easy-to-use LYNX Rapid Conjugation Kits for many popular dyes and tandem conjugates, and Readilink Antibody Conjugation Kits for flow cytometry optimized fluorophores.

 Relative